 Indiana Dunes State Park

 Just 47 miles east of Chicago, the Indiana Dunes State Park has a lot to offer a potential camper.
 With 2,182 acres, it is bordered by the Indiana Dunes National Lakeshore.
-The Dunes Nature Preserve consists of 1,530 acres and creates the eastern border of the park, featuring many of the parks trails and dunes.
+The Dunes Nature Preserve consists of 1,530 acres and creates the park's eastern border, featuring many of the park's trails and dunes.

-Featuring 140 campsites, with level, asphalt-paved pads for campers, the campground features electrical hookups, picnic tables, water hydrants and two new shower houses with restrooms.
-Shade or partial shade is common at most campsites.
-It's within walking distance to the swimming beach.
+Featuring 140 campsites with level, asphalt-paved pads for campers, the campground offers electrical hookups, picnic tables, water hydrants, and two newer shower houses with restrooms.
+Shade or partial shade is common.

 Things to Do

 If you're looking for a destination that will offer the entire family something to do all the time, the Indiana Dunes is a logical answer.
 Activities for nature-lovers are everywhere.
-Visitors can see wildlife; wildflowers; a variety of natural habitats from dunes, to wet prairies, to beaches, to bogs; educational programs; historical landmarks; sites of the city from afar; and experience a number of other fascinating activities during the visit.
-Located just a little northeast of the geographic middle of the United States, this area is a potentially viable destination for most any family, group or individual.
+Visitors can see wildlife, wildflowers, a variety of natural habitats from dunes to wet prairies, beaches, bogs; educational programs; historical landmarks; sites of the city from afar; and experience several other fascinating activities during the visit.
+Located just a little northeast of the geographic middle of the United States, this area is a potentially viable destination for almost any family, group, or individual.
 There are few other places to see so and do so much.

 Sunset Hill Farm County Park Campground is located within the Indiana Dunes area.
 Set in the beautiful, scenic countryside, this campground can accommodate large families and larger groups of people.
 A smaller park, sitting on only 238 acres, Sunset Hill is welcoming, beautiful and a great choice for campers not wanting the bells and whistles that often come with a state park stay.